-Perennially in third place of the traditional networks, the anchor team of Charlie Rose, Norah O’Donnell, and Oprah best friend Gail King, devotes more time to hard news than NBC and ABC combined.
+Perennially in third place of the traditional networks, CBS This Morning featuring Oprah best friend and former newspaperwomen Gail King, devotes more time to hard news than NBC and ABC combined.
 This factoid seems to verify that what viewers really want first thing in the morning is the latest tabloid headline as opposed to the latest breaking news.
-Still, since the threesome hit the airways in July 2012, ratings have gone up.
+Still, since it hit the airways in July 2012, ratings have gone up.

-Charlie Rose comes from Public Broadcasting and the experience of nightly hosting the world's best thinkers, writers, politicians, athletes, entertainers, business leaders, scientists and other newsmakers.
-Norah O’Donnell is a former chief White House correspondent who is familiar with the political stars of today.
-She is the primary substitute anchor for the programs Face the Nation and CBS Evening News.
+Former host Norah O’Donnell is a former chief White House correspondent who is familiar with the political stars of today.
+She is now the permanent host of CBS Evening News.

 If you don’t get cable TV, and you want more news the first thing in the a.m., CBS is where you want to tune in each morning.
 But according to the ratings, most of us do not.